 “Mike gives substance to PLCs and RTI.
 He gives simple hands-on instruction.
 He is connected to schools and students.
 He knows our real-life challenges and gives us a variety of ideas to help us solve problems and overcome obstacles.
 He inspires our teacher hearts.
 He is practical.
 He takes us to higher-level thinking and gives us tools to improve.”

 —Kathe Riding, principal, Columbia Elementary School, Utah

 “That was the best PD day I have experienced in 40 years of teaching.
 There was no magic bullet, no forms to fill out, just an ongoing plan to make things better!
 Wow, I can do that!”

 —David Raterink, mathematics teacher, Hudsonville High School, Michigan

 Hand-selected and trained by PLC at Work™ champions, our experts have proven success in leading the PLC at Work™ process in a school or district and have undergone rigorous training in presentation and facilitation skills.

 RTI at Work™

-RTI at Work™ creators Austin Buffum, Mike Mattos, and Chris Weber are recognized worldwide for their expertise in implementing RTI in a variety of settings, often with limited personnel and dwindling resources.
-Their collective experience will empower you to build your own timely, targeted, and systematic intervention program to impact student learning.
+RTI at Work™ creators Austin Buffum and Mike Mattos are recognized worldwide for their expertise in implementing RTI in a variety of settings.
+They have selected and trained a group of experts who will empower you to build your own timely, targeted, and systematic intervention program to impact student learning.